-1) Project activities and planned results must demonstrate cross-border cooperation nature.
-Detailed information on requirements for cross-border cooperation is in section 4.1 "General requirements" of the Programme Manual.

-- 2) Project solutions and actions should be clearly justified, ready to be implemented and used during and/or after the end of the project. - 3) Capacity building activities must contribute to the development of new or improvement of existing public services with new methods and approaches.
+- Project activities and planned results must demonstrate cross-border cooperation nature.
+Detailed information on requirements for cross-border cooperation is in section 4.1 "General requirements" of the Programme Manual. - 2) Project solutions and actions should be clearly justified, ready to be implemented and used during and/or after the end of the project. - 3) Capacity building activities must contribute to the development of new or improvement of existing public services with new methods and approaches.
 Trainings or other activities aiming at the development of the basic skills (e.g., computer literacy, language, etc.) are not eligible. - 4) In case documentation is planned to be developed in the project (e.g., action plans, recommendations, etc.), the applicant has to justify need for the documentation in the Application Form, clearly explain how the LP/PPs and/or direct stakeholders will use the produced documentation during the project and/or after its end and submit letter of support from relevant stakeholders or responsible authorities together with application as specified in section 5.1 "Application requirements" of the Programme Manual. - 5) In case stakeholders (e.g., national, local municipalities, etc.) directly using project results are not involved in the project, explicit information how the project results will be used by the direct stakeholders during and/or after the project must be provided in the Application Form.
-In addition, the Programme recommends to provide letter of support from relevant stakeholders on the use of project results as specified in section 5.1 "Application requirements" of the Programme Manual. - 6) If development of ICT products (e.g., e-systems, databases, etc.) is planned in the project, approval from relevant authorities on development of such products must be submitted with the application, if required by national regulation.
+In addition, the Programme recommends to provide letter of support from relevant stakeholders on the use of project results as specified in section 5.1 "Application requirements" of the Programme Manual.